sakshimohan/resource_allocation_formula/README.md

 # Resource Allocation Formula for the Health Sector

 This repository contains codes related to the implementation of a Resource Allocation Formulae for intra-governmental fiscal transfers.
+The work was done as part of the ongoing efforts to finalise the revision of the resource allocation formula to equitably distribute the health sector budget to districts in Malawi.

 ## Files